Cajun Beef Tenderloin

 - Dash ground cloves

 - Tie tenderloin at 2-in. intervals with kitchen string.
 Combine the seasonings; rub over beef.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.

 - Prepare grill for indirect heat.
-Grill beef, covered, over indirect medium heat for 50-60 minutes, or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°), turning occasionally.
+Grill beef, covered, over indirect medium heat for 50-60 minutes, or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), turning occasionally.
 Let stand for 10 minutes before slicing.